ponylang/distributed-cycle-detection/protocol.md

 A special runtime message that is used to find cycles amongst actor relationships.

 Cycles are found by sending TRACE ROUTE messages from actor to actor and using the results to find routes that circle back on themselves.
-Found cycles can be merged together to find larger connected components.
+Found cycles can be can be used to find larger connected components that share some members between different cycles.
 A connected component is composed of 1 or more cycles.

 The same cycle can be found from multiple different starting points.
 For example, "A to B to C to A" is the same cycle as "C to A to B to C".